 How to Balance Your Heat

 TCM offers us several ways to restore that the balance between the two extremes.
 Acupuncture works with the meridians to move trapped heat or enhance the cooling aspect of the body.
+Acupuncture is great for reducing hot flashes.
 Herbs are often prescribed to make up any deficiencies and also clear excessive heat.

 The body, just like the community, the city, the country, the planet, the universe, thrives on balance.
 As illustrated in the Yin-Yang symbol so prevalent in TCM, it’s all about the duality: Breath in, breath out.
 Give, receive.
 Chaos, order.
 Hot, cold.
-As in the symbol, help your body to adjust the proportions of each aspect, get them to match each other, and then, like the circle of yin yang, roll with it!
+Help your body to adjust the proportions of each aspect, get them to match each other, and then, like the circle of yin yang, roll with it!